 Dr. Sun Yat-Sen Classical Chinese Garden 2.5 km

 Dr. Sun Yat-Sen Classical Chinese Garden is the first classical Chinese Garden in all of Canada!
-Chinatown is home to one of Canada’s most impressive Chinese gardens, Dr. Sun Yat Sen. What makes it so exquisite is unique construction.
+Chinatown is home to one of Canada’s most impressive Chinese gardens, Dr. Sun Yat Sen. What makes it so exquisite is a unique construction.
 Constructed with wholly traditional methods (by hand), the site mimics complex gardens found on the Mainland with courtyards, meandering brooks, impeccably sculpted vegetation, all in keeping with the Confucian and Buddhist tradition.

 Science world 3.4 km

 Built for the 1986 World’s Fair, Science World is the modern-looking landmark building at the east end of False Creek that looks like it has a giant mirrored ball on top.
-Inside that ball is the Omnimax Theater where you can see terrific films on the world’s massive domed movie screen.
+Inside that ball is the Omnimax Theater, where you can see terrific films on the world’s massive domed movie screen.